List of Hugo video games: Hugo: New Year 2

 Originally titled Кузя: Новый год 2, it is 2D platform game developed by NDS Denmark and published by MediaHouse for Windows in 2001.

 Hugo: Magic in the Troll Woods

-Originally titled Hugo: Magi i Troldeskoven in Denmark (Hugo - Zauberei im Trollwald in Germany, Hugo: Magi i Trollskogen in Sweden), it is a platform game developed by Attractive Games and published by Krea Medie in 2009 for the PS2, Wii, Windows, and Nintendo DS.
-It was a complete reboot of the series, featuring a different Hugo the troll character as an apprentice sorcerer in another world.
+Originally titled Hugo: Magi i Troldeskoven in Denmark (Hugo - Zauberei im Trollwald in Germany, Hugo: Magi i Trollskogen in Sweden), this platform game was developed by Attractive Games and published by Krea Medie in 2009 for the PS2, Wii, Windows, and Nintendo DS.
+It is a complete reboot of the series, featuring an entirely alternative Hugo the troll character as an apprentice sorcerer in another world.

 Hugo Troldeakademiet: Den Forsvundne Kæmpe

 A 2010 platform game published by Krea Medie for the Nintendo DS in Denmark, besides a Swedish version titled Hugo: Den Försvunna Jätten.
 It is the first sequel to Hugo: Magic in the Troll Woods.

 Hugo Troldeakademiet: Kampen om Krystalkortet

-Also known as Hugo: Jakten på Kristallkartan, it is a 2010 game published by Krea Medie for the Nintendo DS as the third enreuy in their abortive reboot series.
+Also known as Hugo: Jakten på Kristallkartan, it is a 2010 game published by Krea Medie for the Nintendo DS as the third entry in their reboot series.